Disaster Response Emergency Fund (DREF)

 The Disaster Response Emergency Fund (DREF) is the quickest, most efficient and most transparent way of getting funding directly to local humanitarian actors—both before and immediately after a crisis hits.

 Every year, small and medium-sized disasters occur in silence.
 Without media attention or international visibility, they can struggle to attract funding—putting affected communities at risk of being completely neglected.

 To support these smaller disasters, or to provide initial funding before launching an Emergency Appeal, we rapidly channel funding to Red Cross and Red Crescent Societies through the DREF—enabling them to deliver fast and effective local humanitarian action.

 The DREF in detail

 The DREF is a central pot of money through which we can release funds rapidly to National Societies for early action and immediate disaster response.

 The IFRC runs an annual DREF appeal to maintain the balance of funds required to meet National Society demand.

-Further DREF guidance and support for National Societies
+Guidance and support for National Societies

 We are also developing a range of practical DREF tools and resources to promote a culture of operational learning across our global network.
 If you are from a National Society and would like to access these resources, please contact Marco Vargas (Delegate, DREF Capacity Strengthening).